 1. Committed Units.

 - Selection and Commitment.
-Customer may have an option to request Committed Units: (i) by making a selection in the Admin Console, (ii) through a Google API or Google command line tool, (iii) through a Google Web form, or (iv) in an Order Form.
+Customer may have an option to request Committed Units via the Services (for example, in the Admin Console or through a Google API) or in an Order Form.
 If Google accepts the request, then notwithstanding the payment terms in the Agreement, Customer will pay the Fees for those Committed Units during the Committed Unit Term selected by Customer, whether or not they are used, as stated at the Fees URL for the applicable SKU.

 - Cancellation and Expiration.
-Committed Unit purchases may not be cancelled or refunded after they are placed, but if Google serves notice to non-renew the Agreement, terminates the Agreement (other than for Customer’s material breach) terminates the Agreement or discontinues providing the Services applicable to the Committed Units, Google will refund Customer any unused prepaid Fees following the expiration or termination of the Agreement, or discontinuance of the relevant Services, as applicable.
+Committed Unit purchases may not be cancelled or refunded after they are placed, but if Google serves notice to non-renew the Agreement, terminates the Agreement (other than for Customer’s material breach), or discontinues providing the Services applicable to the Committed Units, Google will refund Customer any unused prepaid Fees following the expiration or termination of the Agreement, or discontinuance of the relevant Services, as applicable.
 Any use of the Services after cancellation or expiration of the Committed Units will be billed at standard Fee rates.

 - No Resell or Transfer.
 Unless Google agrees otherwise, Customer may not resell or transfer Committed Units.

-- “Committed Units” means a specified quantity of the Services (e.g., Google App Engine virtual machine instance hours, Google Compute Engine virtual machine instances or cores, Google BigQuery slots, etc.) designated by Customer, which may include a specified machine type, region, zone, query capacity, and period of time to use; or (ii) a specified amount of credits to be purchased for expenditure on one or more specified Services during a specified time period.
+- “Committed Units” means (i) a specified quantity of the Services (e.g., App Engine virtual machine instance hours, Compute Engine virtual machine instances or cores, BigQuery slots, etc.) designated by Customer, which may include a specified machine type, region, zone, query capacity, and period of time to use; or (ii) a specified amount of credits to be purchased for expenditure on one or more specified Services during a specified time period.

-- “Committed Unit Term” means the period of time within the Term during which Customer may use the Committed Units purchased.
+- “Committed Unit Term” means the period of time within the Term during which Customer is obligated to pay for the Committed Units.

 - November 04, 2019